vrtbl/passerine/README.md

 d ((b c) a)
 ```

-### Pattern Matching
+### CSTPattern Matching
 In the last section, we touched on pattern matching a little.
 I hope to now go one step further and build a strong argument as to why pattern matching in Passerine is such a powerful construct.
-Patterns are used in in three places:
+CSTPatterns are used in in three places:

 1. Assignments,
 2. Functions,